Jun (drink): Primary fermentation

 During the first step of the process, also known as primary fermentation, the living organisms in the SCOBY will consume the honey and give the drink its signature flavor.
 To brew jun, green tea should be steeped in boiling water for up to 10 minutes.
 It should then be cooled to room temperature, after which the honey should be added and mixed until it is completely dissolved.
 After this, the SCOBY should be added to the jar, which should then be covered and left to ferment.
 Ideal fermentation temperature for jun is between 70-80 degrees Fahrenheit.
 After five days, the jun should be tasted and assessed for sweetness.
 If it is too sweet, it should be left to continue fermenting and tasted daily until it reaches the desired level (it can be left to ferment for up to 21 days).

 Secondary fermentation

 The secondary fermentation is not required, but adds carbonation and additional flavor that many jun drinkers prefer to the unflavored jun brewed in primary fermentation.
 For this step, the unflavored jun should be bottled in an airtight container with fruits, honey, spices, or any other flavoring agent the brewer wants to add.
 The closed environment prevents the carbon dioxide created from escaping, resulting in carbonation.
 The secondary fermentation should be cultured for 1–3 days at room temperature, and then the bottle should be opened and refrigerated until consumed.
 The longer the secondary fermentation, the more intensely carbonated and flavored the jun will be.

-Jun production

-Within the United States, there are two main jun producers.
-Huney Jun is based in Leavenworth, Washington and brews several flavors of jun.
-This company distributes the drink in local grocery stores as well as on the store website.
-Wild Tonic, based in Arizona, also brews jun locally, but sells it on larger platforms such as Amazon, Instacart, and Uber Eats.
-It is also common for jun to be brewed by hand at home, as there are many blogs and recipes available on the internet.

-Comparison to kombucha

-Jun and kombucha are similar in terms of their brewing methods.
-The major difference between the two is their main ingredients: jun is brewed with green tea and honey, whereas kombucha uses black tea and sugar.
-Due to this difference, though the taste of jun and kombucha resemble each other, jun is typically fizzier and less acidic.